 Using the planning method described in this Lesson, create a treatment plan for yourself that outlines how you are going to complete all the course requirements from this point forward.
-Compose this plan and submit it to the appropriate drop box in iTunes U.
+Compose this plan and submit it to the appropriate drop box.